Finding A Psychiatrist: What To Look For In Psychiatry Professionals

 Checking insurance and pricing for mental health services

-If you have health insurance, that plan may cover mental health care.
+If you have health insurance, that plan may cover mental health care, including psychological or psychiatric needs.
 If so, you may want to start by trying to find psychiatrists who accept your insurance.
 You may be able to find this information through your insurance company or by checking with the psychiatrist’s office.

-If you don’t have health insurance or if you have difficulty finding psychiatrists near you who accept your insurance plan, the next step may be to compare prices.
-You may be able to find this online or you may have to call the psychiatrist’s office for pricing information.
-Additionally, the process time and conditions for reimbursement may vary significantly depending on your insurance.
+If you don’t have health insurance or if you have difficulty finding psychiatrists near you who accept your insurance plan, the next step may be to compare prices for psychiatry services.
+You may be able to find this online or you may have to call the nearby psychiatrist’s office for pricing information.
+Additionally, the process time and conditions for psychiatric reimbursement may vary significantly depending on your insurance.

 Researching credentials and specialties

-Once you have found a psychiatrist who seems to be a good fit for you, you may start by setting up an initial conversation with them to learn more.
-This initial appointment may help you determine if you would like to work with a doctor before committing to a treatment plan.
-Many doctors have an intake appointment where they may get to know you and your situation, talk about payment options, and offer initial ideas for treatment.
+Once you have found a psychiatrist who seems to be a good fit for you, you may start by setting up an initial conversation with the psychiatrist to learn more.
+This initial psychiatry appointment may help you determine if you would like to work with a doctor before committing to a treatment plan.
+Many psychiatrists have an intake appointment where they may get to know you and your situation, talk about payment options, and offer initial ideas for treatment.

-You can use this intake appointment to ask questions of your psychiatrist and see if you feel comfortable with them.
-For this conversation, you may want to consider some of the following factors when trying to determine if the psychiatrist will be a good fit for you:
+You can use this psychiatric intake appointment to ask questions of your psychiatrist and see if you feel comfortable with psychiatry overall and the psychiatrist specifically.
+For this conversation, you may want to consider some of the following factors when trying to determine if the psychiatrist will be a good fit for your psychiatric needs:

 Listening and communication style

 Everyone has a different communication style, and not all communication styles mesh.
-When working with a psychiatrist, it is important to feel heard and to feel like you and your doctor can communicate effectively.
-If you feel that you and your psychiatrist are not communicating well, you may want to look for a different doctor, or you may let them know that you’re having a difficult time with their communication style and see if they can adjust accordingly.
+When working with a psychiatrist, it is important to sense that you are genuinely being heard and to perceive that you and your psychiatrist can communicate effectively.
+If you believe that you and your psychiatrist are not communicating well, you may want to look for a different psychiatrist, or you may let them know that you’re having a difficult time with their communication style and see if they can adjust accordingly.

 Clarity in presenting information

 Your psychiatrist may cover a lot of information in your sessions, especially if they are prescribing medication.
-You may want to consider if they are presenting the information in a way that is clear and easy to understand for you, so that you can feel confident that you are absorbing what they cover.
-A psychiatrist may educate you about your symptoms and your diagnosis, work with you to develop a treatment plan, educate you on the methods that will be used, and describe medication options—and with all of these, you may want to ensure that they are taking the time to present all of this in way that makes sense to you.
+You may want to consider if they are presenting the information in a way that is clear and easy to understand, so that you can feel confident that you are absorbing what they cover.
+A psychiatrist may educate you about your symptoms and your diagnosis, work with you to develop a treatment plan, educate you on the methods that will be used, and describe medication options—and with all of these, you may want to ensure that they are taking the time to present all of this in ways that make sense to you.

 Empathy

-When it comes to seeing a psychiatrist, you may want to ensure that you are talking with someone who makes you feel comfortable and respected.
+When it comes to seeing a psychiatrist, you may want to ensure that you are talking with someone with whom you feel comfortable and respected.
 It is important that your psychiatrist doesn’t dismiss your feelings or emotions, but rather treats you with respect and empathy.
-This may be hard to assess at first, but a psychiatrist should make you feel comfortable tell openly during each session.
+This may be hard to assess at first, but you should have a consistent sense of feeling heard, understood and respected, even though some topics may be uncomfortable to address.
+Comfort with one’s clinician is separate from enjoyment of addressing potentially painful topics.

 Breadth and depth of knowledge